SyrDim/MarblesOnStreamLeaderboardParser/README.md

 ## How to use <br/>

-1. In Marbles On Stream, go to leaderboard, select local and create a new session with any name or use an existing one.
+1. In Marbles On Stream, go to LEADERBOARD, select LOCAL and create a new session with any name or use an existing one.

 2. Go to settings, check "use custom points" and assign 1st place 3 points, 2nd place 2 points and 3rd place 1 point.
 (Make sure "Participation Points" is 0)